hotpeppersec/cloudlab/proposal/_source/nostarch.rst

 *Discuss the market for your book.*

+This book could be described as a pathway to starting out in (Sec)DevOps.

 My assumption is this would be a good book for folks new to the industry to follow along with.
 By this I don't just mean young or school-aged folks.
 I see that there is also a need for folks who have been in the workforce for some years (or even decades!) to re-tool and adapt to rapidly changing technological landscape.

 ***
 You